LGBT History Month 2019

 Have you ever wondered what LGBT History Month is all about?
 A Together Housing staff member has written a blog about it...

 Pride is a celebration of diversity.
-An opportunity to tell the world you are proud of who you are and not ashamed of your sexuality.
+An opportunity to tell the world you are proud of who you are and not ashamed of your sexual orientation or gender identity.
 LGBT History Month aims to examine how we got to this point by looking at the events and people who have shaped the lives of LGBT people today and what we can learn from the past.

 As with many of our “traditions”, LGBT History Month began in the United States.
 It was founded by high school history teacher Rodney Wilson, in Missouri, and he chose October as LGBT History Month to coincide with National Coming Out Day which was already established and relatively well known.
 He wanted to shine a light on the hidden history of LGBT life and the gay and civil rights movements which paved the way for a much more accepting society.